Davey-Gravy/notes/Central Tendency.md

 Can be skewed by ***outliers*** -- data points that are not representative of the set and influence the mean

-## Median
+# Median

-The median is the middle value of a dataset if it is odd-sized.
+The middle value of a dataset if it is odd-sized.
 If the set is even-sized, the median is the average of the two middle values.

 $$
 \text{Median}(X)=\begin{cases}X\left(\frac{n}{2}\right)& n \text{ odd}\\\frac{X\left(\frac{n+1}{2}\right)+X\left(\frac{n-1}{2}\right)}{2}&n\text{ even}\end{cases}
 $$

-## Mode
+# Mode

-The mode is the most common value in a dataset
+The most common value in a dataset